Guest Blog: Solo travel tips to Edinburgh Festivals

 5. Lots of other travellers to share memories with

-With many visitors flocking to Scotland over the eleven festivals, you'll be sure to have plenty of other travellers to meet and hang out with.
+With many visitors flocking to Scotland over the eleven festivals, there will be plenty of other travellers to meet and hang out with.
 While booking into a hostel might make it easier to connect, there are countless ways to make new friends at the Edinburgh Festivals, check out our top tips below…

 Solo travel tips for Edinburgh Festivals